Valentine, Nebraska: Geography

 Valentine is immediately north of the Niobrara River, on the northern edge of the Sandhills physiographic region.
-Merritt Reservoir, created by a dam on the Snake River, is located approximately 30 mi southwest of Valentine.
-Snake River Falls, the largest waterfall in Nebraska, is located on the Snake River between the reservoir (a few miles downstream) and Valentine.
-Smith Falls, the tallest waterfall in Nebraska, is located on a small stream tributary to the Niobrara River about 15 mi east of Valentine in Smith Falls State Park.
+Merritt Reservoir, created by a dam on the Snake River, is approximately 30 mi southwest of Valentine.
+Snake River Falls, Nebraska's largest waterfall, is on the Snake River between the reservoir (a few miles downstream) and Valentine.
+Smith Falls, Nebraska's tallest waterfall, is on a small stream tributary to the Niobrara River about 15 mi east of Valentine in Smith Falls State Park.

 Just south of Valentine, a pair of bridges span the Niobrara River.
 The modern bridge carries traffic north and south along U.S. Route 83.
 Just to the west, an arched cantilever truss bridge named the Bryan Bridge is also open to through traffic.
 Designed by Josef Sorkin and built in 1932, the Bryan Bridge is made of steel and is listed on the National Register of Historic Places.
-A large red neon heart (a star during the Christmas season) is found on the pine-covered Minnechaduza Creek canyon wall at the north end of Main Street.
+A large red neon heart (a star during the Christmas season) is on the pine-covered Minnechaduza Creek canyon wall at the north end of Main Street.